 5 Common Mistakes to Avoid When Cleansing

 It can also bring emotions to the surface and challenge us along the way.
 Patanjali, author of The Yoga Sutras, cleverly reminds us that “Pain from suffering that has not yet arisen can be avoided.”
-With awareness of the road blocks that can arise during a cleanse, you can support yourself for a more connected and enjoyable experience this spring.
+With awareness of the roadblocks that can arise during a cleanse, you can support yourself for a more successful and enjoyable experience this spring.

 Whether you’re a novice or a seasoned cleanser, here are five common mistakes to avoid: